andile788/Part-2/README.md

 ## Display All Recipes: After completing the input process, you can choose to display all recipes entered.
 * Select Recipe to Display:
 * Enter the name of the recipe you want to view.
-* The app will then display all ingredients
+* The app will then display all ingredients.

-* steps
+## steps
+* Fisrt user will enter number of steps that they want to use.
+* Then input the number of steps needed to prepare your recipe.
+* App will desplay number and descrption of steps provided by the user.

 ## App will then display the total calorie count.